pavel-bc/bitcoin-voice-assistant/examples/stock_lookup_custom_a2a/GETTING_STARTED.md

 ### Prerequisites

-*   Ensure you have followed the main project [Installation steps](./README.md#installation) from the `README.md`, especially installing dependencies from `requirements.txt`.
+*   Ensure you have followed the main project [Installation steps](../README.md#overall-setup-for-this-example) from the example's main README.md located in this folder, especially installing dependencies from `requirements.txt`.
 This will make the `mcp` command-line tools available.
 *   Activate your Python virtual environment:
     ```bash
     source .venv/bin/activate  # Linux/macOS